 Why Own the Laggards and Losers?

-The appearance of diversification in the S&P 500 is deceiving to passive investors who continue to be focused on tracking error as the primary measure of risk.
-There has been a significant declining trend in stock-pairwise correlations over the past several years and they are currently approaching 10-year lows.
-Additionally, return dispersions within the index have been steadily widening, shining more light on the separation between the winners and losers.
-Currently, the difference between the six-month trailing return for best performing stock compared to the worst performing stock sits above 60 percent, the highest it has been in almost two years.
-The combination of lower correlations and increased dispersion among returns presents challenges for passive investors who are forced to maintain exposure to the entire index, including the laggards and losers.
-Conversely, these developments present a potentially favorable environment for high-conviction, active managers to showcase their stock picking skill and generate alpha for investors.
+Return dispersions within the index have been steadily widening, shining more light on the separation between the winners and losers.
+Currently, the difference between the six-month trailing return for best performing stock compared to the worst performing stock sits at 56 percent, near the highest it has been in last two years.
+Increased dispersion among returns presents challenges for passive investors who are forced to maintain exposure to the entire index, including the laggards and losers.
+Conversely, this development presents a potentially favorable environment for high-conviction, active managers to showcase their stock picking skill and generate alpha for investors.

 Anticipate the Alpha Opportunity

 The combination of unintended concentration risk to index investors, narrowing of market leadership and late cycle valuation concerns increases the opportunity to harvest single stock alpha.
 In addition, macro uncertainty and tightening of financial conditions has led to corporate debt levels reaching all-time highs, which could put pressure on cap-ex and stock buybacks.
 This is likely to create greater disparity between companies and an emphasis on high-quality, well-run businesses with conservative balance sheets becomes increasingly important for investors.